 Many board decisions are made at public hearings.
-These are usually held on Tuesdays, although hearings on major issues may be scheduled at other times as well.
-Public hearings provide a way for citizens to offer comments related to an issue directly to the Board of Clark County Commissioners.
-This is also a time to hear the debate and discussion that precedes a board decision.
+These typically are on Tuesdays, but hearings on major issues may be scheduled at other times as well.
+Public hearings are a way for citizens to offer comments on an issue directly to the Board of County Councilors.
+Hearings also a time to hear the debate and discussion that precedes a board decision.

-The following additional business is generally conducted at the commissioners’ weekly sessions:
+The following additional business is generally conducted at the councilors' weekly sessions:

-After the chair of the board calls the meeting to order, one of the first items on the agenda is public comments.
-Commissioners listen to brief presentations from individuals who want to comment on existing county policies, to propose new policies, or to address other relevant issues.
+A hearing agenda includes a time for public comment.
+Councilors listen to brief presentations from individuals who want to talk about existing county policies, propose new policies, or address other relevant issues.

-If you’d like to make a presentation during the public comment portion of the board’s hearing, you may schedule a presentation by calling the Clerk to the Board at (360) 397-2232 or e-mail email@example.com.
+If you would like to speak during the public comment portion of the board’s hearing, please sign up on a list at the back of the hearing room or just outside in the hall.
+For other presentations to the board, please contact the Clerk to the Board at (360) 397-2232 or email email@example.com.
 The clerk will arrange to have the necessary county staff present to respond to your questions.